Psychic Killer: Plot

-Arnold Masters (Jim Hutton) is a young man serving time in an institution for the criminally insane for a crime he did not commit.
+Arnold Masters is a young man serving time in an institution for the criminally insane for a crime he did not commit.

 Arnold reveals his situation to a fellow inmate: His mother was very sick, and needed an operation to remove a tumor.
 But due to Arnold's mother having no insurance, the doctor did not perform the operation.
 When Arnold returned to the doctor's office, the doctor was found dead, and Arnold was framed for the crime.
 A speedy trial resulted in Arnold's testimony being used against him, and as a result, he was found not guilty of murder by reason of insanity.
 And during his time in the institution, his mother had died, which Arnold did not know about until six months later.

 An inmate gives Arnold an amulet, in which Arnold learns astral projection - the art of leaving one's physical body and transporting the soul elsewhere.
 Arnold is soon freed from the institution after the doctor's real killer was caught and confessed to the crime.
-Soon after, Arnold begins using his newfound power of astral projection to kill those he feel were responsible for his incarceration and his mother's death.
+Soon after, Arnold begins using his newfound power of astral projection to kill those he feels were responsible for his incarceration and his mother's death.

 Among Arnold's victims are a court appointed psychiatrist whose testimony at Arnold's trial sealed his fate, the nurse who was supposed to care for Arnold's mother, but neglected to do so; the police officer who arrested Arnold, and the lawyer who sold out Arnold at the trial.
 All their deaths are made to look like accidents, which baffles the police - most notably, Lt.
-Jeff Morgan (Paul Burke).
+Jeff Morgan.

 Lt.
 Morgan pieces together the connection of the victims to Arnold, and visits Arnold's house one night.
 Morgan is determined to get to the bottom of all these deaths, even though he has no evidence linking Arnold to the murders.
-Morgan is soon joined by Arnold's doctor, Laura Scott (Julie Adams), who tried to help Arnold during his time in the institution, and a colleague of hers, Dr. Gubner (Nehemiah Persoff).
+Morgan is soon joined by Arnold's doctor, Laura Scott, who tried to help Arnold during his time in the institution, and a colleague of hers, Dr. Gubner.

 Before long, Morgan decides to put an end to Arnold's murderous spree.
 Morgan recalls a conversation where Arnold can be medically dead while in his trance.
-While Arnold is having another out-of-body experience, Morgan goes over to his house and has the medical examiner take Arnold's physical body to the crematorium, but not before he has the medical examiner declare him dead.
+While Arnold is having another out-of-body experience, Morgan goes over to his house and has the medical examiner take Arnold's physical body to the Chapel of the Pines Crematory, following the formality of the medical examiner signing his death certificate.
 While Morgan is having Arnold's body loaded into an oven at the crematorium, Arnold's astral form sees Laura in his house.
 Just as Arnold is talking to Laura, he suddenly lets out a horrible scream.
 Arnold's astral form realizes that his physical body is being burned alive in the crematorium oven.
 Arnold wakes up in the oven, screaming in agony until he is burned to death.